ashwin549/NewsScraper/README.md

 3. Save the results to news_data.csv

 ### Notes
 - I have included a webscrapingtrial.ipynb Jupyter notebook file, which contains an example output for the code.
-This can be viewed from github itself.
+This can be viewed from github itself for reference.
 - Ensure you have an internet connection while running the script.
 - Some articles may require JavaScript rendering; this script only extracts static HTML content.
+- A sample text summarizer i tried was also included, credit to [colombomf](https://github.com/colombomf/text-summarizer)